Marie Laforêt: Personal life

-Laforêt married director Jean-Gabriel Albicoco on 9 November 1961, and the couple divorced, childless, in 1963.
+Laforêt married director Jean-Gabriel Albicoco on 9 November 1961, and the couple divorced, in 1963.
 She next was romantically linked with Judas Azuelos beginning in 1965, the same year their daughter Élise (Lisa) was born.
 Lisa Azuelos would later become a French director, writer, and producer who made a film about another famous French singer, Dalida, in 2016.
 Lisa's brother Jean-Mehdi was born in 1967, the year their parents parted ways.
 LaForêt next married Alain Kahn-Sriber in 1971 and her third child, Eve-Marie-Deborah, was born in 1974.
 The couple divorced two years later.
 After being disillusioned by the music industry at the time, Laforêt moved to Switzerland where she was married to Swiss doctor Pierre Meyer in 1981 for a year.
 On 7 September 1990, she married Eric de Lavandeyra, a stockbroker, for two years.
 This last marriage ended in a publicly contentious divorce.